content-manager-sdk/Community/Samples/Web Client/Gmail/ReadMe.md

 This sample explores the possibility of an add-on to Gmail.

 ## Gmail addon limitations
-There are certain limitations that gmail places on add-ons which constrain the functionality available, including:
+There are certain limitations that Gmail places on add-ons which constrain the functionality available, including:
- - add-ons not supported by Gmail IOS client (as at date of writing)
+ - add-ons not supported by Gmail IOS client (as of July 2018)
  - small set of UI components (e.g. no date picker, limited type-ahead capabilities)
  - no way to extend UI components